Chris McChesney's leadership masterclass: Creating a High-Stakes Winnable Game

 Discipline 4 - Create a Cadence of Accountability

 Good execution comes from putting energy against non-urgent activities.
+Holding each other to account helps to focus this energy.

 · What are the 1 or 2 most important things I can do this week to impact the lead measure?